 Wood continues to be popular for the atmosphere it provides.
 It may require a bit more maintenance and wood has to be added to keep the fire going.
 The process of cleaning the ashes could also be a problem.
 The fire pits and chimneys create the right outdoor ambience and the aroma of burning wood is quite exciting.
 However, there could be problems of ignition and controlling the level of heat could be a bit tough compared to other heaters.

-Overall, there are various patio heating options to choose from, and you can choose the one that meets your specific needs and requirements.
+Overall, there are various patio heaters to choose from, and you can choose the one that meets your specific needs and requirements.
 Some options are easier to install than others, but can be more costly to maintain.
 While others are easier to install, but can be limiting on where they can be placed.
 However, any of the four choices in this article will make a great addition to your outdoor space.